The Castle Island's Royal History: A walk around Slotsholmen and Christiansborg

 I am delighted that, thanks to VoiceMap, I have been able to convert some of these tours into self-guided audio tours.

 In 2023 I was very excited to introduce my first ever audio tour in Poland, of Warsaw’s beautiful Old Town.
-I have been fascinated and deeply moved by Polish history since childhood, and as an adult I have been spellbound by the beauty of its cities, and awe struck by the resilience and determination of the Polish character despite everything the country has experienced.
+I have been fascinated and deeply moved by Polish history since childhood, and as an adult I have been spellbound by the beauty of its cities, and awe struck by the resilience and determination of the Polish character, despite everything the country has experienced.

-In 2025 I published a series of audio tours of Łódź!
+My Polish partner has further wedded me to a love of this country and in 2025 I published a series of audio tours of Łódź!
 I hope that my tours of Łódź shed new light on this striking, exciting, and much underrated city!
 Moreover, I hope that my audiotour of the site of the Łódź Ghetto serves as a powerful informational and educational tool, shedding light on the city's darkest chapter.
 Indeed, I hope all my Polish audio tours convey my admiration and respect for the country's history and culture.

 Preview Location